Benykoz/gym_px4/README.md

 The environment uses the /mavros/setpoint_raw/ publisher to control the drone.
 For the moment the it is modified for control on the z axis only. (meaning roll, pitch and yaw set point are ignored)

+*** sometimes mavros has trouble switching to offboard mode, not sure what's the source of this bug but you can manually switch to offboard (e.g. using QGroundControl) ***

 you can easily modify for control around all axis by modifying gymPX4_env.py

 Action space = thrust[0..1]]